TrudeEH/web/content/notes/ready/c-language.md

 printf("%p and %p are the same.", &age, pAge);
 ```

-NOTE: A pointer must be `int`, as it points to a memory address.
+> A pointer must be `int`, as it stores a memory address.

 ### Strings